samuelbwr/mars/README.md

 mvn clean install
 </code>

-The Robot always start at the position ["0", "0", "N"] and receives the command throught a REST interface to move according to instructions.
+The Robot always start at the position <code>["0", "0", "N"]</code> and receives the command throught a REST interface to move according to instructions.

 A exemple of a command is
 <code>